 By extending the tool to more categories, we give that conversation more room.
 A relationship in which a cage, a plug, and maybe a collar all play a role isn't "more complicated" — it just has more facets, and each of those facets deserves the same care as the device itself.

-Once the feature is live, you'll find it in the settings under "Devices" — and in the changelog.
-Until then, it's worth taking some quiet time to think about which things actually play a role in your dynamic.
+If you're not using categories yet, the same step is still worth taking as back then: sit down and think about which things actually play a role in your dynamic.
 That list is usually longer than it looks at first glance.